bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

   ret
 ```

-The generated Rust assembly is functionally pretty close to the C assembly (and Java as well):
+The generated Rust assembly is functionally pretty close to the C assembly:
 *When working with primitives, we're just dealing with bits in memory*.

 In Java we have to dereference a pointer to call its functions; in Rust, there's no pointer to dereference.
 So what